FREQUENTLY ASKED QUESTIONS

 What type of business will lease the commercial space?

 Typically, Mercy Housing California partners with neighbors and residents to determine the uses which best address the needs and preferences of the surrounding community.
-Neighbors and local businesses who would like to share commercial space ideas can use the Contact tab on this website.
+Neighbors and local businesses who would like to share commercial space ideas, please click here.

-Business owners who are interested in learning more about the available spaces, please visit the Retail page.
+Business owners who are interested in learning more about the available spaces, please visit here.

 Will there be parking for residents and staff?